FCER1G

-Fc fragment of IgE, high affinity I, receptor for; gamma polypeptide is a protein that in humans is encoded by the FCER1G gene.
+Fc fragment of IgE, high affinity I, receptor for; gamma polypeptide is gamma chain of high affinity IgE receptor.
+This protein is encoded by the FCER1G gene in humans.

 Function

 The high affinity IgE receptor, FcεRI, is a key molecule involved in allergic reactions.
 It is a tetramer composed of 1 alpha, 1 beta, and 2 gamma chains.
 The gamma chains are also subunits of other Fc receptors. [provided by RefSeq, Jul 2008].